litespeedtech/lscache_wp/litespeed-cache/readme.txt

 = Does this plugin work in a clustered environment? =

-The cache entries are stored at the litespeed server level.
-The simplest solution is to use LiteSpeed WebADC, as the cache entries will be cached at that level.
+The cache entries are stored at the LiteSpeed server level.
+The simplest solution is to use LiteSpeed WebADC, as the cache entries will be stored at that level.

 If using another load balancer, the cache entries will only be stored at the backend nodes, not at the load balancer.